noahbaxter/sc-tag/README.md

 # sc-tag
-A tool for ripping metadata from soundcloud for an mp3
+A tool for ripping the metadata for an mp3 from soundcloud